 There is sometimes machine translation that entails a heavy post-editing, which is done by a reliable human translator, to produce a high quality content.
 If the content lends itself to machine translation, after the heavy post-editing, the translation should be well improved and appear to be closer to human translator quality.

 You may choose this level of machine translation if you are not in a specialized industry and have really long documents that you must produce for a product release, but based on research, you’ve learned that few people read the documents.
 This option may not work for some types of marketing content and website copy, where a sentence by sentence translation will not work because the content needs to be viewed completely.
-It also may not work for content, such as colloquial language, content with a lot of nuances and highly technical content.
+It also may not work for content, such as colloquial language, content with a lot of nuances, and highly technical content.

 Professional Human Translation with Proofreading

-This option does not have machine translation.
+This option does not have a machine translation.
 When quality and your brand are important, the best solution is to use a translation company that has professional, human translators and follows a rigorous process.
-This technology solution might apply to content like websites, marketing collateral, UIs and technical translations where your brand might be lost if the content is not accurate and linguistically is not correct.
+This technology solution might apply to content like websites, marketing collateral, UIs, and technical translations where your brand might be lost if the content is not accurate and linguistically is not correct.

-Think about how your view of a company changes when you find grammatical mistake on their website.
+Think about how your view of a company changes when you find a grammatical mistakes on their website.
 If potential customers are viewing your website or marketing literature and see mistakes, they may feel that your company is not professional enough.
 They may think that your product is not a high-quality product.
 So, you must count on a legal translator in Dubai for all your sensitive documents.